William J. Colvill: Later life

 After the war, he returned to the state legislature until 1866.
 He was then elected Minnesota Attorney General from 1866 to 1868.
 Then he returned to his law practice in Red Wing.
 He also served in the Minnesota House of Representatives in 1878.
 During the next decade, he served as register of the Duluth Land Office, from 1887 to 1891.

 Personal life

 Colvill married Elizabeth Morgan (a direct descendant of Elder Brewster, one of the Pilgrim Fathers) of Oneida County, New York, in April, 1867.
 In 1893, Colvill had a 167-acre homestead in Grand Marais, Minnesota, next to Lake Superior.
 Others settled there creating a small community.
 It was named Covill in 1906 after his death.

-In 1905, Colvill traveled to the Soldiers Home in Minneapolis to attend a reunion of the veterans of the First Minnesota.
+In 1905, Colvill traveled to the Minnesota Soldiers' Home in Minneapolis to attend a reunion of the veterans of the First Minnesota.
 While there, he died in his sleep on June 13.
 He is buried in the Cannon Falls Community Cemetery in Cannon Falls, Minnesota.
 His original statue sits atop a shady hill where it overlooks the cemetery.
 In 1928, President Calvin Coolidge was present for the dedication of a statue that was placed next to his grave.